MarianoCoder/rinconnatural/README.md

+# Proyect Info

+This is a project carried out as an internship corresponding to the Coder House ReactJS course.
+The goal is to create a shopping cart made up of several functional components.

 # Información del proyecto

 Este es un proyecto realizado en concepto de práctica correspondiente al curso de ReactJS de Coder House.